Manojkr6637/manojkr6637/README.md

 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm a deep Full Stack Developer(Nuxt JS, VueJS, Laravel, ReactJS, Nextjs) 👨‍💻Devops(Ubutun, CICD, Docker,AWS, Kubernetes).
+I'm a deep Technical Full Stack Engineer(Nuxt JS, VueJS, Laravel, ReactJS, Nextjs) 👨‍💻Devops(Ubuntun, CICD, Docker, AWS, Kubernetes).

 Joined Github 7+ years ago.